elmq0022/elmq0022.github.io-src/content/ChipyBlogPost02.md

 # Updates and Fixes
- Well since my last post, I finihsed up most of the login stuff, but it could use some polish and an email backend.
+ Since my last post, I finihsed up most of the login stuff, but it could use some polish and an email backend for accounts that need to be reset.

- bootstrap working working from the CDN and I am trying to make stuff look better.
-I found some good advice on fonts and CSS styling for sites with a lot of Chinese [here](URL)
+ I have bootstrap working working from the CDN and I am slowly trying to make the site look better.
+ I found some good advice on Chinese font selection and CSS styling [here](URL)

- I've since added a my models to Django's admin.
-That's rather painless exercise for the basic stuff, but there is plenty of customization a person can do if he really wants to.
+ I've since added all the database models to Django's admin.
+Doing that was a rather painless exercise.
+There is, however, plenty of admin customization customization that could be done.
+For now, what I have seems to sufice.

- I showed my project to my wife, and she quickly found a bug the full text search.
+ I showed my wife the full-text search.
+She quickly and, quite happily I might add, broke it....
+Looks like I need to add some tests.
- The english definitions from CC-CEDICT are separated by "/" characters and when a specific key workd like "hello" occured in the defintiona as ".../hello..." the entry was not found.
- This was an easy fix done with a regex that substitues all the instances of "/" with "\s/\s".
+ The english definitions in CC-CEDICT are separated by "/" characters without spaces.
+This format was the culprit.
+When searching for an instances of the word "hello" an occurence like ".../hello..." was not found.
+I fixed this with a regex that substitues all the instances of "/" with "\s/\s".

 # Next Project - Suggesting Items to Learn
  I really want the site to give the user meaningful characters (a single chinese character) and meaningful words (one or more chinese characters) to learn.
  To do that I either need a table of frequency of occurence of these items in chinese lanaguage.
-Since I don't have one, I'm going to have to make one.
+Since I don't have one, I'll will have to make one.

- This posses two main difficulties.
+ This has two main difficulties.
 First, is the choice of corpus.
 The documents I choose to analyze will impact the frequency of the words observed directly.
  The second issue is that Chinese texts do not delimit words with a space.
- To suggest characters and words to learn I need to start doing some) frequency analysis on all my entries.
-Unfortunately Chinese sentences do not have any spaces in golang to get in the right mindset to learn Chinese...).
+No significant whitespace?
+That's not very ptyhonic.
+Maybe golang would be a better choice for this project (China's most popluar language).

- For now, I'm going to basically ignore the first issue and use Wikipedia because it's there.
-This is probably not a great choice dates and times place names etc are going to show up way too often.
+ I'm going to basically ignore the first issue and use Wikipedia until a fellow mentee mentioned [this](http://www.lancaster.ac.uk/fass/projects/corpus/UCLA/)

-  The second issue needs to be addressed.
-Enter the good folks form stanford who work on the Stanford NLP, and the good folks who maintain python's NLTK which interfaces Stanford's NLP kit which happens to be written Java....
-  BOOO.... mainly becaue the JVM isr really slow to fire up.
-  Fortunately there seems to be a server option for the program, so I can probably make this a dameon and use it as a service.
+  I had a couple of options to deal with item two.
+The first and probably standard way is to use Standfords NLP package as a server or from within pythons NLTK package.
+I was going to go this route and set it up NLP as service on my AWS instance.
+The problem is java is a bit of a resource hog when it comes to memory.
+Just spinning up the segmenter and the JVM was enough to burn through the memory I had allocated on my EC2 t.nano instance.
+Two steps forward, three steps back.

+ I did a brief search on github which lead me to a python package called [jieba](LINK).

  This will also address another issue I have noticed.
 My search only works well on a single characters or group of characters.
 Entering an entire sentence isn't possible with previous implementation.
 So if I could segment a Chinese sentence, I could have the program search each term and